eriksjolund/ansible-role-cuda-prefix/README.md

 # ansible-role-cuda-prefix
-Ansible role that installs cuda into custom folder and creates modulecmd configuration file
+Ansible role that installs cuda into a custom folder and creates a modulecmd configuration file